 The College Station Parks & Recreation Department is collaborating with Keep Brazos Beautiful and the A&M Garden Club to help restore and conserve the declining population.
-More than 50 pounds of milkweed seed has been planted at Veterans Park & Athletic Complex, Richard Carter Park, Stephen C. Beachy Central Park, Memorial Cemetery, and the Aggie Field of Honor.
+More than 50 pounds of milkweed seed has been planted at Veterans Park & Athletic Complex, Richard Carter Park, Stephen C. Beachy Central Park, Lick Creek Park, Memorial Cemetery, and the Aggie Field of Honor.

 HOW CAN YOU HELP?

 We encourage everyone with a bit of a spare garden space to plant native milkweed and other nectar-producing plants.
-Becoming part of this community effort will help one of the great wonders of nature continue and will give you a front row seat to watch the spectacular metamorphosis and migration.HOW DOES YOUR GARDEN GROW?
+Becoming part of this community effort that will help one of the great wonders of nature continue and will give you a front row seat to watch the spectacular metamorphosis and migration.HOW DOES YOUR GARDEN GROW?